 1. Lose Focus Branding

 Get your thinking cap on and create new packaging, logos, names, and personas– but know when to stop.
-At the end of the day, your primary focus should be on the people — and we are not just talking about the customers.
+Your primary focus should be on the people — and we are not just talking about the customers.
 Create a good working environment for your employees, find ways to improve user experience, and see the difference.

 2. Making Empty Promises

 A reliable brand worthy of the consumer’s trust stays authentic and delivers what it promises.
 So, don’t try to make yourself look good by putting up pretences.
-Even a single negative review may end up creating a domino effect through word-of-mouth, which eventually ruins the brand reputation.
+Even a single negative review may create a domino effect through word-of-mouth, eventually ruining the brand’s reputation.

 3. Spreading Your Brand Thin

-And we do not mean how Heinz spread themselves from being a ketchup to a mustard manufacturer.
-While traditional line extensions like these are acceptable, some companies tend to overextend themselves and lose their original lustre.
+And we do not mean how Heinz spread itself from being a ketchup to a mustard manufacturer.
+While traditional line extensions are acceptable, some companies tend to overextend themselves and lose their original lustre.

-Consider how Yahoo went from a US $140 billion search engine to being sold for just US $5 billion in a matter of a decade after its failed attempts at expansion.
+Consider how Yahoo went from a US $140 billion search engine to being sold for just US $5 billion in a decade after making a common mistake with its failed attempts at expansion.

 Getting Your Brand Recognised

 Don’t be afraid of simplifying your brand — after all, most reliable and profitable companies do it.
-That said, be clear from the get-go on what the brand offers and ensure that you can deliver what you promise.
+That said, be clear on what the brand offers and ensure you can deliver what you promise.

-It is easy to get pressured into swerving from what you initially set out to build in a market where you can buy everything.
+It is easy to get pressured into swerving from what you initially set out to build, but providing great content in a market where you can buy everything sets you apart.
 Not to mention how building a company is like building Rome — it takes more than a day.

-Without any external influences to distract, you can develop a niche and know it like the back of your hand.
-And that’s all you require to bring your brand to life and get it warmed up.
+Building a strong company culture without any external influences to distract you, you can develop a niche and know it like the back of your hand.
+And that’s all you require to bring your brand to life and warm it up.
 However, it is up to you to keep the motor running.

-If you find yourself stuck on any of these steps or would like to speak to a professional about building your brand and online presence, please reach out to us.
-The team at sitecentre® have years of experience helping small business make a significant impact.
+Please contact us if you find yourself stuck on any of these steps or want to speak to a professional to start building your brand and online presence.
+The team at sitecentre® have years of unique experience helping small business make a significant impact.
 We are always happy to help!